ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 * To change the boot sequence to ‘IPMI Virtual Disk’ as first boot option.
 (Because ISO is not yet mounted, support should only change the boot device priority for now).

-1. Login to the IPMI management console by pointing your webbrowser to the IP specified in cloud.ibm.com.
+1. Login to the IPMI management console by pointing your webbrowser to the IP that is specified in cloud.ibm.com.
 * Click Devices > your server (device details) > Remote Mgmt.
 Specify the username and password.
 * Click Configuration > Remote session and change attach mode to **attach**.
 In some older IPMI consoles this option is not available so you can skip this step.
 * Click System > System information to return to the system information page.You will see a console window icon.